kaerez/JSMonkey/Hypothes.is/README.md

 Use
 ---

-Browse to the URL you want to use on, then: right click on an empty place in the page -> Tampermonkey -> Hypothes.is A special menu may appear on the Hypothes.is page with additional options.
+Browse to the URL you want to use on, then: right click on an empty place in the page -> Tampermonkey -> Hypothes.is<br>
+A special menu may appear on the Hypothes.is page with additional options.